Contemporary Southeast Asia

 - Economic crises growth and crisis

-– Video lectures (10 x ca 20 minutes), and reading materials.
+– Video lectures, and reading materials.
 Reading materials should be read before watching the lectures.

 Students who hold a valid study right at University Network’s member university can take this course for free.
 This includes both degree students and exchange students.